FlukeFan/MvcTesting/docs/walkthrough.md

     cd web.tests
     dotnet test

 This test calls through the complete MVC stack to get the razor view, then scrapes the HTML result's form elements into a strongly typed model.
-However, there is little or no logic in this controller action, so next we'll add a mor ambitious test.
+However, there is little or no logic in this controller action, so next we'll add a more ambitious test.
 Add the following to `AccountRegistrationTests.cs`:

 ```c#
 using System.Net;